oVirt/ovirt-site/source/feature/importunregisteredentities.html.md

 *   Local Storage Domain is not supported for detach/attach, the reason for that is that on the detach the Local Storage Domain is being deleted from the Host.

 #### Implementation gaps

-*   [1] If a VM includes a shareable or direct lun disks, a warning will be prompted to the user, indicating the following

-       Attention, The following VMs contains shareable/direct lun disks which will not be part of the VM configuration after the detach will take place: {vmNames}. (https://bugzilla.redhat.com/1138133)

 *   [2]: There is a gap that VMs/Templates with no disks do not exist in the Storage Domain's OVF, therefore those VMs will not be present in the setup on attach operation. (https://bugzilla.redhat.com/1138134)
 *   [3]: There should be an option to register a VM even if the Storage Domain is not exists in the Data Center, in this case the VM will be registered with only part of the disks.